-This article outlines a practical method of establishing an environmental dust monitoring programme or even an in-depth investigation to establish sources of dust and quantifying the extent of dust fall-out.
+This article outlines a practical method of establishing an environmental dust monitoring programme or even an in-depth investigation to establish sources of dust and quantify the extent of dust fall-out.

 Monitoring programs can enable operations to determine unsuspected pollutants, determine bacteriological migration from contaminated landfill sites and composting plants or merely to remain well within the legal requirements.
 The operations will then be able to design and implement effective suppression measures, once the sources have been located.

-The article outlines a systematic approach to the monitoring and sample analysis, offering tips and hints.
+The article outlines a systematic approach to monitoring and sample analysis, offering tips and hints.

 The following procedure or guide offers a method based on accepted principles and methodology ideally suited to the establishment or quantification of source dust of a variable particulate size, which has proved to be both representative and reliable.

 Residents or workers in the area will be able to provide a remarkably detailed account of occurrences of dust, comment on the weather conditions, or even how much they are affected by the emission.
-It is noted that while the plant or mine management will tend to minimize the effects of the dust to a neighbouring farmer or village, these neighbours in turn will want to make sure that they maximize their discomfort.
+It is noted that while the plant or mine management will tend to minimize the effects of the dust on a neighbouring farmer or village, these neighbours, in turn, will want to make sure that they maximize their discomfort.
 Reality usually lies between the two viewpoints.

 Should the prevailing winds constitute a straightforward pattern this needs to be considered when locating the monitoring units.